 Chronic pain and acute pain (short-term pain explained by a specific circumstance) are different.
 For example, when you have an injury such as a cut or a sprained ankle, pain is a healthy and expected part of the healing process.
 Pain alerts us that there is a problem and serves as a warning not to push it too far.
 As part of the natural progression of healing, once the tissues are repaired, pain lessens and eventually disappears entirely.
 However, when pain settles in and fails to go away as expected, it involves complex processes that happen within the brain and body.
 It is no longer about damaged tissue sending pain signals and more about a neurological “pattern” that creates the persistence and magnification of pain.

 Your central nervous system is responsible for relaying information between the brain and body about pain.
-For example, if you accidentally touch a hot stove, that pain rapidly travels over the nerves to the brain where it is interpreted as painful, and the immediate response Is to jerk your hand away.
-Fibromyalgia sufferers experience changes in the way pain is perceived.
-It’s as if the pain volume knob is turned all the way up, and pain signals are amplified.
+For example, if you accidentally touch a hot stove, that pain rapidly travels over the nerves to the brain.
+The immediate response of your brain is to jerk your hand away.
+Fibromyalgia sufferers experience changes in their pain perception and processing.
+It’s as if the pain volume knob is on the maximum, and amplification of pain signals is their common state.

 A possible explanation for this is a misalignment of the uppermost vertebra in the neck.
-The atlas (C1) vertebra is positioned at the junction of the head and neck.
-A misalignment here often occurs following an injury such as a car accident, sports injury, or a simple slip and fall.
+The atlas (C1) vertebra is at the junction of the head and neck.
+A misalignment here often occurs following an injury such as a sports injury or a simple slip and fall.
 Interestingly, some of these same traumas are the precipitating factor for the development of fibromyalgia and other chronic pain conditions.
-An atlas misalignment can create a choke point and cause interference in normal brain-body communication over the nerves, leading to a misinterpretation of pain signals.
+An atlas misalignment can create a choke point and cause interference in normal brain-body communication over the nerves.
+This leads to a misinterpretation of pain signals.

 Upper cervical chiropractic care takes a detailed look at this critical area of the spine and central nervous system.
-If a misalignment is detected, then a gentle adjustment specific to that person is given to begin to restore normal alignment.
-As the body starts to function more optimally, many fibromyalgia sufferers experience a reduction or even remission of pain and other symptoms.
-If you are living on the rollercoaster of fibromyalgia, having a few good days scattered in between days where pain levels are high, then take a moment to locate an upper cervical chiropractor in your area and schedule an initial consultation.
+If a misalignment is present, then chiropractors will give a gentle adjustment specific to that person to restore normal alignment.
+As the body starts to function more optimally, many sufferers experience a reduction or even remission of their symptoms.
+If you are living on the rollercoaster of fibromyalgia, then locate an upper cervical chiropractor in your area.
+Schedule an initial consultation.
 The relief you’ve been searching for may be just a few gentle adjustments away.